Omega12Pirme/BotanixClub/README.md

 ![Screenshot from 2024-03-19 18-53-33](https://github.com/Omega12Pirme/BotanixClub/assets/105157723/c20aaf4c-40d2-49f9-80ad-e21c3d725e2b)

-- Join or leave clubs: Anyone with an COnflux blockchain account can join the available investment clubs, as well as leave one, with just a couple of clicks.
+- Join or leave clubs: Anyone with an BTC blockchain account can join the available investment clubs, as well as leave one, with just a couple of clicks.

 ![Screenshot from 2024-03-19 18-54-13](https://github.com/Omega12Pirme/BotanixClub/assets/105157723/1a66e346-de7e-49c3-927a-58474ae8cede)